The Magus: Part 2

 The first few weeks were spent in frivolity and drunken delight.
 I was dreaming, yes, but everything was real.
 It was not until the third week, and the memory of my physical form loomed large that I returned to my body to inspect its condition.

 I need not have worried, the spell held fast.
-The tower, however, was not made whole as it had been when I first left.
-My dream magics were little more than illusions, dreams themselves that lasted only as long as I willed them so.
+The tower, however, was not as whole as it had been when I first left.
+My magics were little more than illusions, dreams themselves that lasted only as long as I willed them so.
 Still a great power, and one worthy of a mighty sorcerer.
-I could summon storms to frighten villagers, or monsters to distract enemy sorcerers.
+I could summon storms to frighten villagers or monsters to distract enemy sorcerers.
 Anything I could imagine I could present as real, and those who had not the power to see through my magics would be fooled.

 After I returned to my body that first time, I stood up in a body that felt older and weaker than it had ever felt before.
 I hobbled my way to the window, flush with the victory of my first great success.
 I decided to claim the tower as my own, repair it if I could, and spend my days becoming a sorcerer worthy of the title.